ArticySoftware/Articy3ImporterForUnreal/README.md

 ## UMG Rich Text Support

-If your articy:draft project has been exported using either the Unity Rich Text or Extended Markup formatting settings, you can use articy with the Unreal Rich Text Block widget to display richly formatted text.
+If your articy:draft X project has been exported using either the Unity Rich Text or Extended Markup formatting settings, you can use articy with the Unreal Rich Text Block widget to display richly formatted text.

 ### Export and Import Configuration

-First, make sure you select one of these two settings in the `Export options` dialog in articy:draft
+First, make sure you select one of these two settings in the `Export options` dialog in articy:draft X

 ![](docs/2021-10-31-10-31-19.png)